This policy applies to all students, independent of vaccination status or prior infection by COVID-19.

 Symptoms of COVID-19 may include any of the following

 - Fever or chills

 - Sore throat

 - Nausea or vomiting

 Only children who are exposed to a person who tests positive in an INDOOR class will be notified.
 No testing or masking is required to return to class, unless a student exhibits COVID-19 symptoms.
 In that case, the student is required to obtain a negative rapid antigen test or alternative doctor’s diagnosis as described above under the Sickness Policy.

 If at any time your child tests positive for COVID-19 and has participated in KBIA programming that week (indoors OR outdoors) then you must:

 - Email the Program Administrator IMMEDIATELY to inform KBIA of the positive test at [email protected]

-Your child will be excluded from programming until day 6 and will return wearing a mask indoors and outdoors at all times until day 11; they will be excluded from all swimming activities until day 11 (this directly aligns with the CDC’s protocol).
+Your child will be excluded from programming until day 6 and will return wearing a mask indoors and outdoors at all times until day 11; they will be excluded from all swimming activities until day 11.

 KBIA encourages (but does not require) all age-eligible participants to receive all COVID-19 vaccine doses, including boosters (if eligible) in accordance with the most updated recommendations from the CDC.